kathysledge/smig/docs/schema-reference/indexes.md

 ## Basic usage

-Create an index with the `index()` function and add it to your schema:
+The `index()` function creates an index builder.
+Pass it an array of field names to index, then add it to your schema's `indexes` object:

 ```typescript
 import { defineSchema, string, index } from 'smig';